 Proposed Amendment: Permit large-scale purpose-built and conversions for shared living, as well as Build to Rent developments, throughout the Borough, particularly near train stations.
-With more than ten train stations in the borough, situating these developments near them could alleviate the strain on the Opportunity Area.
-It is unclear why the Impact Assessment ignores Policy HO9: Alternative 3, which would enable distribution of these across the borough given over ten train stations in the borough.
-Concentrating them in the Opportunity Area will lead to too many anyway, which I gather is the undesired effect.
-The justification given is contradictory.
+With ten train stations in the borough, situating these developments near them could alleviate the strain on the Opportunity Area.